Who We Are

-I am a Yale-trained nurse practitioner and wellness expert with over 10 years of experience in preventive medicine.
+I am a Yale-trained nurse practitioner, IFM-Certified Practitioner, and wellness expert with 15 years of experience in preventive medicine.
 I have spent much of my career ferociously seeking expertise in integrative and functional medicine, and have studied with great minds and mentors.
-I’m currently deeply entrenched in the Institute for Functional Medicine’s certification program, having completed the hormone, GI, biotransformation, and energy modules, as well as Applying Functional Medicine in Clinical Practice.
-I am also completing my certification with the Kalish Institute for Functional Medicine.
+I completed my IFM cert in Dec 2020 and also have trained with the Kalish Institute for Functional Medicine.
+I am currently pursuing my doctorate in nursing practice at the University of Connecticut.

 In the early years of my career, I cared for individuals living with HIV and other infectious diseases.
 My patients were often quite sick, and their care was complicated.
 These years gave me a solid foundation in conventional methodologies and the complexities of dis-ease.
 I have seen examples of conditions in which pharmaceuticals are absolutely necessary and lifesaving.
 However, I also know that in many cases our bodies are capable of healing themselves, and my practice is devoted to helping you do just that.
 Targeted nutritional interventions, smart supplementation, and root-cause resolution medicine allows me to guide you to healing, yet I am well trained to use and manage medications when appropriate.

-When I am not practicing, studying, or dreaming up new ideas for my business, I can be found hanging out with my little boy, cooking, and doing Crossfit.
+When I am not practicing, studying, or dreaming up new ideas for my business, I can be found hanging out with my son and husband, knitting, shopping, and doing Crossfit.

 I came to the field of health after a number of experiences traveling in Russia, East Africa, and Central America.
 These focused my attentions on matters of health and wholeness.
 I was fascinated by concepts of health in the contexts of cultures and communities.
 I studied medical anthropology as an undergraduate at University of California, San Diego.